department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 - You can get benefits if you’re between the ages of 18 and 26, except in certain cases.
 You may be married or unmarried.
 - If you’re over 18 years old and using DEA, you can’t get Dependency and Indemnity Compensation (DIC) from us. <br>
 [Learn about DIC](https://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp).
 - If you join the military, you can’t use this benefit while on active duty.
-And if want to use this benefit after you leave the service, you can't have a dishonorable discharge.
+And if you want to use this benefit after you leave the service, you can't have a dishonorable discharge.
 Military service can extend your eligibility, but this increase doesn’t usually go past your 31st birthday.

 ### If you're the spouse of a Veteran or Servicemember